muxinc/media-chrome/README.md

 Visit the [official documentation for Media Chrome](https://media-chrome.org/en/get-started) for the latest up-to-date usage instructions.

+You can find the [current release candidate documentation here.](https://v1.media-chrome.org/en/get-started)

 ## Examples

 <a href="https://media-chrome.mux.dev/examples/vanilla/" target="_blank">See all of the repo examples in action.</a>